-Rest and Relax in traditional style - presenting a selection of our preferred accommodation providers in Bhutan, India, Nepal and Sri Lanka.
+Rest and Relax in traditional style - presenting a selection of our preferred accommodation providers in Bhutan, India, and Nepal.

 With COMO Uma Bhutan, you can explore this mysterious kingdom by foot, bike, kayak, car or helicopter, from either of our two resorts; COMO Uma Paro and COMO Uma Punakha.

 Combining 'aman' - the Sanskrit derived word for peace - with 'kora' or 'circular pilgrimage' portrays the exquisite series of lodges that are Amankora of Bhutan.

 Place of Peace.
 The first Bhutanese-owned hotel in its class is a tribute to the ornate architectural arts of Bhutan.
 Every piece of the hotel is handmade from the masterful stonework to the wooden columns cornices and beams.